High-order quantum algorithm for solving linear differential equations: Lie-Trotter formula approach

-Before explaining that approach, we first describe an approach using Trotter formulae, and the drawback to that approach.
-This will not be described rigorously, because it is not our main proposal for solving differential equations.
+Before explaining the main approach, we first describe an approach using Lie-Trotter formulae, and the drawback to that approach.
+This will not be described rigorously, because it is not the main proposal for solving differential equations.

-The homogeneous case, where $b=0$, is analogous to Hamiltonian evolution.
+The homogeneous case, where $\bm{b}=0$, is analogous to Hamiltonian evolution.
 If $A$ is antiHermitian, then we can take $A=iH$, where $H$ is a Hermitian Hamiltonian.
 Evolution under this Hamiltonian can be solved by methods considered in previous work \cite{Berry07,Berry09}.
 Another case that can be considered is where $A$ is Hermitian.
 In this case, the eigenvalues of $A$ are real, and $A$ can be diagonali{\s}ed in the form $A=V D V^{-1}$, where $D$ is a real diagonal matrix and $V$ is unitary.
-The formal solution is then, for $A$ independent of time, $x(t)=V e^{D(t-t_0)} V^{-1} x(t_0)$.
+The formal solution is then, for $A$ independent of time, $\bm{x}(t)=V e^{D(t-t_0)} V^{-1} \bm{x}(t_0)$.

 The differential equation can be solved using a similar method to that used in Ref.\ \cite{Harrow09}.
-The value of $x$ is encoded in a quantum state as
+The value of $\bm{x}$ is encoded in a quantum state proportional to

-where $\ket{j}$ are computational basis states of the quantum computer, $x^{[j]}$ are the components of the vector $x$, and ${\cal N}_x$ is a normali{\s}ation constant.
+where $\ket{j}$ are computational basis states of the quantum computer, and $x^{[j]}$ are the components of the vector $\bm{x}$.
+It is convenient to omit the normali{\s}ation for this state.
 The state can be written in a basis corresponding to the eigenvectors of $A$:

 Using methods for Hamiltonian simulation, $iA$ can be simulated.
 By using phase estimation, if the state is an eigenstate $\ket{\lambda_j}$, then the eigenvalue $\lambda_j$ can be determined.
 Given maximum eigenvalue $\lambda_{\rm max}$, we would change the amplitude by a factor of $e^{(t-t_0)(\lambda_j-\lambda_{\rm max})}$.
 See Ref.\ \cite{Harrow09} for the method of changing the amplitude.
-If this is done coherently, then the final state will encode $x(t)$.
+If this is done coherently, then the final state will encode $\bm{x}(t)$.

 For more general differential equations, $A$ will be neither Hermitian nor antiHermitian.
 In this case, one can break $A$ up into Hermitian ($A_{H}$) and antiHermitian ($A_{aH}$) components.
-The evolution under each of these components can be simulated individually, and the overall evolution simulated by combining these evolutions via the Trotter formula.
+The evolution under each of these components can be simulated individually, and the overall evolution simulated by combining these evolutions via the Lie-Trotter formula.
 The drawback to this approach is that it appears to give a complexity that increases exponentially with the time interval $\Delta t = t-t_0$ (though the complexity is still greatly improved over Ref.\ \cite{Leyton08}).